Resources for Former Patients of Health Center Gynecologist

-Group support: there is a Former Health Provider Support Group, for current USC students impacted by the former gynecologist.
+Group support: there is a Former Patients Support Group, for current USC students impacted by the former gynecologist.
 The drop-in group is held weekly on Thursdays 4pm-5pm.
 There is no need to sign up or sign in for the group, nor are students required to attend weekly.
 Students do not need to pay the Summer Student Health Fee to participate in this group.

 Crisis services: call Student Counseling at (213) 740-7711, and RSVP at (213) 740-4900, 24/7 to speak with a licensed mental health professional.